UberSilence/Tic-Tac-Toe/README.md

 ## Running

-Run the executable file that it crates after *make*.
+Run the executable file that it creates after *make*.

 ```bash
 .\tictactoe.exe